SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 since a workflow will not recognize your input unless the meta type string matches what it expects exactly.</p>

-#### Associating Existing Files with a Sample
+### Associating Existing Files with a Sample

 The ProvisionFiles utility above both uploads/copies the input file and also saves the metadata back to the database.
-However, sometimes you have already uploaded data or, as is the case for the local VM, it is a single filesystem so there is no reason to make copies of the data (the same would be true if /home/seqware/ was on an NFS share for example).
+However, sometimes you have already uploaded data or, as is the case for the local VM, it is a single filesystem so there is no reason to make copies of the data (the same would be true if /home/seqware/ was on an NFS share on a cluster for example).
 In this case you just want to link the files to particular samples in the database.
 GenericMetadataSaver is the tool you can use to accomplish this, for example, if you already had simple2.txt in /datastore you could insert this into the MetaDB using:

 	java -jar ~/SeqWare/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.ModuleRunner -- --module net.sourceforge.seqware.pipeline.modules.GenericMetadataSaver --metadata-parent-accession 25192 --metadata-processing-accession-file accession.txt -- --gms-output-file text::text/plain::/datastore/simple2.txt --gms-algorithm UploadText --gms-suppress-output-file-check

 Here files are associated with the parent (SWID: 25192 which is a sample).
-One word of caution, if you expect people to download your files through the Portal then the paths you inject into the database must start with /datastore/ or wherever Tomcat (the web server) expects to find uploaded files.
+One word of caution, if you expect people to download your files through the Portal then the paths you inject into the database must be in a place where the Portal can "see" it.
+See the [Portal documentation](/docs/5-portal/) for information on setting the shared directory it expects to find uploaded files in.
 For the VM, this is /datastore/.
-See the section on SeqWare Portal for more information on configuring Tomcat.

 ## Listing Available Workflows and Their Parameters

 Once you have uploaded data the next step is to find the available workflows and their parameters.
 To see the list of available workflows you can execute the following command:

 	java -jar ~/SeqWare/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.BundleManager -- --list-install

 You will get a tab-delimited list of workflows showing their name, version, and (most importantly) their SWID.

-<p class="warning"><strong>Tip:</strong> it may be easier for you to read the output by cutting and pasting into a spreadsheet.</p>
+<p class="warning"><strong>Tip:</strong> it may be easier for you to read the
+output by cutting and pasting into a spreadsheet, it is tab-delimited.</p>

 In this example we are going to use the latest (at the time of this writing) HelloWorld workflow bundle (SWID 7 below).
 The output of the above command includes the line:

 	HelloWorldWorkflow      1.0     Wed Aug 15 19:00:11 EDT 2012    7       /home/seqware/SeqWare/released-bundles/Workflow_Bundle_HelloWorldWorkflow_1.0_SeqWare_0.12.5.zip

 The fourth column includes the SWID for this workflow that you will use in the next command to find all the parameters (and their defaults) that this workflow takes.
-Here is the command, notice I redirect the output to create a basic ini file that can later be customized and used to submit a run of this workflow:
+Here is the command, notice we redirect the output to create a basic ini file that can later be customized and used to submit a run of this workflow:

 	java -jar ~/SeqWare/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.BundleManager -- --list-workflow-params --workflow-accession 7 > workflow.ini

 In this example the workflow “HelloWorldWorkflow” version 1.0 (SWID 7) parameters are listed.
 The output conforms to the input you can use to parameterize and launch workflows.
 For example:

 <pre>
 #key=input_file:type=file:display=F:display_name=input_file:file_meta_type=text/plain